 First, pre-heat your oven to 400° F.

-Next, line a jelly pan with parchment paper.
+Next, line a jelly pan (some know it as a baking sheeting) with parchment paper.
 DO NOT SKIP THE PARCHMENT.
 If you don’t have any, go buy it!
 Some people say that you can use buttered tinfoil, but I’ve only heard sad, sad stories of ruined Christmas Crack because the foil glued itself onto the bottom of the dessert.
 Invest in parchment paper, my friends.